mihaifm/vimpanel/readme.md

 ### Mappings inside the panel

-    <CR> or double-click            expand directory or open file
+    <CR> or o or double-click       expand directory or open file
     <F5>                            refresh panel
+    <F6>                            toggle the display of hidden files and folders
+    t                               open file in new tab
     <C-c> or yy                     copy selected node (file or dir)
     <C-v> or p                      paste nodes
     dd                              delete node